SpeedCodeNpo/ng-exercises/README.md

 ### Assignment hint :
 - Use the relavent piping for each div-block.
-- Use \*ngFor to display the div blocks.
+- Use \*ngFor to display the div blocks in a column.